-Since I’ve made traditional s’more recipes recently (s’more cookie bar and s’mores macarons), I wanted to switch the cake up a little bit.
-As always, I asked Mr J what he thinks would be a great variation and of course he said peanut butter.
+Since I’ve made traditional s’mores recipes recently (s’mores cookie bar and s’mores macarons), I wanted to switch this cake up a little bit.
+As always, I asked Mr. J what he thinks would be a great variation and of course, he said peanut butter.
 I swear this man is addicted to peanut butter and needs some therapy (just saying; PB anonymous?).
 But since he eats a majority of what I make, I indulged him.
 A few Google searches lead to the decision of peanut butter banana s’mores cake aka Elvis S’mores Cake.

-I made the graham cracker cake as the recipe suggested but I smothered it with a creamy milk chocolate peanut butter ganache instead and added some fresh sliced bananas.
-Finally the cake is topped with marshmallow frosting!
+I made the graham cracker cake as the recipe suggested but I smothered it with a creamy milk chocolate peanut butter ganache instead and added some freshly sliced bananas.
+Finally, the cake is topped with marshmallow frosting!
 The frosting is pretty thin and not my usual ‘cake’ frosting so it was very hard to work with and beautify.